zheliu422/Check-fresh/content/course/mvp/_index.md

 ---
-title: Minimum Viable Product
+title: Product
 linkTitle: Product
-summary: In this section, you will see how we utilizing the pH Indicators as a measure of spoilage.
+summary: In this section, you will see the concept of our product.
 date: '2022-04-17'
 type: book
 ---

-{{< figure src="featured.jpg" >}}

 ## What you will learn

 - Our Minimum Viable Product (MVP)
-- Lab Experiment

 ## Project Overview